Intersection theory and Chern classes in Bott-Chern cohomology: Introduction

-In conclusion, it can be shown that the cohomology ring $\oplus_k H^{k,k}_{BC}(X, \Q)$ satisfies axiom A, B. In fact, the cohomology ring $\oplus_k H^{k,k}_{BC}(X, \Z)$ satisfies axiom A, B except the sixth one of list B which demands rational coefficients to define Chern characteristic classes and the Todd class.
-As a consequence, by the work of \cite{Gri}, for the rational Bott-Chern cohomology we get the following result. \begin{mythm} If $X$ is compact and $K_0X$ is the Grothendieck ring of coherent sheaves on $X$ , one can define a Chern character morphism $\ch: K_0X \to \oplus_k H^{k,k}_{BC}(X, \Q)$ such that \\ (1) the Chern character morphism is functorial by pull-backs of holomorphic maps. \\ (2) the Chern character morphism is an extension of the usual Chern character morphism for locally free sheaves given in axiom A. \\ (3) The Riemann–Roch-Grothendieck theorem holds for projective morphisms between smooth complex compact manifolds. \end{mythm}
+In conclusion, we have the following result. \begin{mythm} For a compact complex manifold $X$, the cohomology ring $\oplus_k H^{k,k}_{BC}(X, \Q)$ satisfies axiom A, B. In fact, the cohomology ring $\oplus_k H^{k,k}_{BC}(X, \Z)$ satisfies axiom A, B except for the sixth one of list B, which demands rational coefficients to define Chern characteristic classes and the Todd class. \end{mythm} As a consequence, by the work of \cite{Gri}, for the rational Bott-Chern cohomology, we get the following result. \begin{mycor} If $X$ is compact and $K_0X$ is the Grothendieck ring of coherent sheaves on $X$ , one can define a Chern character morphism $\ch: K_0X \to \oplus_k H^{k,k}_{BC}(X, \Q)$ such that \\ (1) the Chern character morphism is functorial by pull-backs of holomorphic maps. \\ (2) the Chern character morphism is an extension of the usual Chern character morphism for locally free sheaves given in axiom A. \\ (3) The Riemann–Roch-Grothendieck theorem holds for projective morphisms between smooth complex compact manifolds.
+In other words, let $p: X \to S$ a projective morphism of compact complex manifolds and $\cF$ be a coherent sheaf over $X$.
+Then we have the Riemann-Roch-Grothendieck formula in the rational and complex Bott-Chern cohomology. \end{mycor} The rational case is a direct consequence of the work of \cite{Gri}, which uses classical arguments of Serre to reduce the proof to the fact that the Riemann-Roch-Grothendieck formula holds for a closed immersion.
+It is proven by construction of Chern characteristic classes (or equivalently of Chern classes in the rational coefficient case), using the prescribed axioms of intersection theory.

+Let us discuss the case of complex Bott-Chern cohomologies.
+Using the methods developed in this note combined with the work of \cite{Gri}, we give as an application a more algebraic proof of the Riemann–Roch-Grothendieck theorem of Bismut \cite{Bis1}, \cite{Bis2} under the additional assumption that the morphism is projective.
+However, we do not need the condition that the sheaf and all of its direct images are locally free, nor the condition that the morphism is a submersion (cf. also \cite{BSW21}).
+The complex case can be derived from the rational case by the natural morphism from the rational Bott-Chern cohomology to the complex Bott-Chern cohomology.
+In the rest of the paper, we will focus on the rational (or integral) case.